MikroElektronika/mikrosdk_click_v2/clicks/qirx/README.md

 ### Application Task

-> This example shows the capabilities of the Qi RX click by measuring voltage of the connected
+> This example shows the capabilities of the Qi RX Click by measuring voltage of the connected
 > battery.
 In order to get correct calculations user should change "v_ref" value
 > to his own power supply voltage.